-- 1. Loosen or remove the screws from the sides of the data logger. - 2.
+- 1. Loosen the screws from the bottom of the data logger. - 2.
 Pull the bottom and top of the data logger apart. - 3.
-Carefully pinch each of the four plastic pins and pull the top circuit board away from the mounts and connector.
-A wire connects the board, do not pull the board too far and damage the wire connection. - 4.
-Remove the lithium battery by gently prying it out with a small flat-bladed screwdriver. - 5.
-Install new battery. - 6.
+Remove the lithium battery by gently prying it out with a small flat-bladed screwdriver. - 4.
+Install new battery. - 5.
 Reassemble the data logger.
-Take particular care to ensure the board is reseated tightly onto the plastic pins and connector.

-21.3 Updating the operating system
+20.3 Updating the operating system

-Campbell Scientific posts operating system (OS) updates at

-https://www.campbellsci.eu/downloads | when they become available.
-It is recommended that before deploying instruments, you check operating system versions and update them as needed.
+Campbell Scientific posts operating system (OS) updates at that before deploying instruments, you check operating system versions and update them as needed.
 The data logger operating system version is shown in the Status table, Station Status Summary, and Device Configuration Utility Deployment > Datalogger.
 An operating system may be sent through Device Configuration Utility or through program-send procedures.